What Is Optical Coherence Tomography?

 Optical coherence tomography (OCT) and optical coherence tomography angiography (OCTA) are non-invasive imaging tests.
 They use light waves to take cross-section pictures of your retina.

-With OCT, each of the retina’s distinctive layers can be seen, allowing your ophthalmologist to map and measure their thickness.
-These measurements help with diagnosis and provide treatment guidance for glaucoma and retinal diseases, such as age-related macular degeneration and diabetic eye disease.
+With OCT, your ophthalmologist can see each of the retina’s distinctive layers.
+This allows your ophthalmologist to map and measure their thickness.
+These measurements help with diagnosis.
+They also provide treatment guidance for glaucoma and diseases of the retina.
+These retinal diseases include age-related macular degeneration (AMD) and diabetic eye disease.